SOC MA Course Descriptions

-SOC 598 Social Change and Adjustment
+SOC 598 Social Change and Innovation

-This SOC 598: Social Change and Adjustment course takes a theoretical and research-based approach to the study of social change and how we adapt to those changes.
+This SOC 598: Social Change and Innovation course takes a theoretical and research-based approach to the study of social change and how we adapt to those changes.
 The readings we will study largely focus on macro-level sociological perspectives that look at social systems, social mobility, development, and social change.
 We will use and critique historical theoretical contributions from sociologists and social theorists to analyze and explain historical and contemporary social change issues, such as technological innovations, social movements, state and corporate interests, and large-scale global concerns such as climate change, demographic shifts, and population growth.

 SOC 598 Diversity